If you are not happy with the product you have received, don't worry. You can always ship it back to us within 7 days without any deductions.

 Taant from Bengal

 Taant is made of cotton.
 The yarns are tightly knitted together to give this cotton saree a fuller look and prevent it from shrinking.
-The traditional hues that Bengali women prefer is Red and White.
+The traditional colors that Bengali women prefer is white and red sarees.
 These sarees are minimalistic, lightweight and have a class of their own.

 Kanjeevaram from Tamil Nadu

 These are one of the best quality silks that the land of India has to offer.
 They traditionally come with a wide border and plain body.
 The fame of these traditional sarees has exceeded the periphery of our country, and they are high in demand globally for their elegance and grace.

 Sambalpuri Ikat saree from Odisha

 These traditional sarees are handwoven.
 The yarns of these sarees are tied & dyed before they are woven, making their colors to fade-resistant.
 They are simple, elegant and beautiful.